 Union Bethel School opens for blacks.

 Negro population is 4,947.
 Term “colored” comes into use.

 The public school system of Dallas is organized.
-Sixteen white and six colored teachers conduct classes in six frame school buildings located around Dallas: four schools for whites and two for colored children.
+Sixteen while and six colored teachers conduct classes in six frame school buildings located around Dallas-four for whites and two for colored children.

-Dr. George F. Smith becomes the city’s first colored physician, with offices at 644 Main St., and Dallas gets its first colored attorney, Joseph E. Wiley.
+Dr. George F. Smith becomes (he city’s first colored physician, with offices at 644 1/2: Main St., and Dallas gets its first colored attorney.
+Joseph E. Wiley.

 Negro population is 11,177.
-Dr. Benjamin R. Bluitt arrives in Dallas and soon after builds the city’s first Negro-owned-and -operated sanitarium.
-William M. Sanford and Sandy Jones open the Black Elephant Varieties Theater at 76 Commerce St., popularly called the “devil’s rest spot on earth.”
+Dr. Benjamin R. Bluitt arrives in Dallas and .soon after builds the city’s first Negro-owned and -operated sanitarium.
+William M. Sanford and Sandy Jones open the Black Elephant Varieties Theater at 76 Commerce St., generally called the “devil’s rest spot on earth.”